The Fun Begins As The ATLAS Experiment At The Large Hadron Collider Officially Begins Collecting Data

 Exciting work has begun at the Large Hadron Collider as the ATLAS Experiment officially began collecting data once again on April 28.
-With this year set to be the final one for ATLAS’s Run 2 operation as well as the 13 TeV harvesting of data, the LHC will be taking a rest in 2019 for a major upgrade.
+With this year set to be the final one for ATLAS’ Run 2 operation as well as the 13 TeV harvesting of data, the LHC will be taking a rest in 2019 for a major upgrade.

 Now, however, the ATLAS Experiment will be working hard to collect as much data as possible for physicists to study, and according to CERN it is hoped that the data this year will be double what it was previously.